kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-alpha.md

 ## kubeadm alpha phase bootstrap-token {#cmd-phase-bootstrap-token}

 Use the following actions to fully configure bootstrap tokens.
-You can fully configure bootstrap tokens with the `all` sub command, or selectively configure single elements.
+You can fully configure bootstrap tokens with the `all` subcommand, or selectively configure single elements.

 {% capture bootstrap-token_all %}